Frequently Asked Questions

 How can I trust that my information will be safe?

-When will someone contact me for a trial?
+When will someone call me for a trial?

 Unfortunately it isn’t possible to say when, or even if, we will be able to contact you about a possible research project or clinical trial as this will depend on a suitable client coming forward with a proposal.